ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 # Maven

-The 'rootPOM', 'goals', 'mavenOpts', 'perModuleEmail', 'archivingDisabled' and 'runHeadless' methods can only be used in jobs with type 'maven'.
+The 'rootPOM', 'goals', 'mavenOpts', 'mavenInstallation', 'perModuleEmail', 'archivingDisabled', 'runHeadless', 'preBuildSteps' and 'postBuildSteps' methods can only be used in jobs with type 'Maven'.

 ## Root POM
 ```groovy